rebelosa/feature-importance-neural-networks/README.md

 To compute token importances from embedding weights, use `EmbeddingVarianceImportanceKeras` from `neural_feature_importance.embedding_callbacks`.
-The script `text_token_importance_example.py` trains a small text classifier on IMDB and plots a bar chart of per-token scores:
+The script `text_token_importance_example.py` trains a small text classifier on IMDB for two epochs and plots a bar chart of per-token scores:

 ```bash
 python text_token_importance_example.py